huggingface/accelerate/docs/source/usage_guides/distributed_inference.md

 ## Memory-efficient pipeline parallelism (experimental)

 This next part will discuss using *pipeline parallelism*.
-This is an **experimental** API utilizing the [PiPPy library by PyTorch](https://github.com/pytorch/PiPPy/) as a native solution.
+This is an **experimental** API that utilizes [torch.distributed.pipelining](https://pytorch.org/docs/stable/distributed.pipelining.html#) as a native solution.

 The general idea with pipeline parallelism is: say you have 4 GPUs and a model big enough it can be *split* on four GPUs using `device_map="auto"`.
 With this method you can send in 4 inputs at a time (for example here, any amount works) and each model chunk will work on an input, then receive the next input once the prior chunk finished, making it *much* more efficient **and faster** than the method described earlier.
 Here's a visual taken from the PyTorch repository: